torvalds/linux/Documentation/driver-api/thermal/power_allocator.rst

 `thermal_zone_device_register()` (i.e., platform code), then weights
 are passed as part of the thermal zone's `thermal_bind_parameters`.
-If the platform is registered using device tree, then they are passed as the `contribution` property of each map in the `cooling-maps` node.
+If the platform is registered using device tree, then they are passed as the `contribution` property of each map in the `cooling-maps` yesde.

-Limitations of the power allocator governor
+Limitations of the power allocator goveryesr
 ===========================================

-The power allocator governor's PID controller works best if there is a periodic tick.
-If you have a driver that calls `thermal_zone_device_update()` (or anything that ends up calling the governor's `throttle()` function) repetitively, the governor response won't be very good.
-Note that this is not particular to this governor, step-wise will also misbehave if you call its throttle() faster than the normal thermal framework tick (due to interrupts for example) as it will overreact.
+The power allocator goveryesr's PID controller works best if there is a periodic tick.
+If you have a driver that calls `thermal_zone_device_update()` (or anything that ends up calling the goveryesr's `throttle()` function) repetitively, the goveryesr response won't be very good.
+Note that this is yest particular to this goveryesr, step-wise will also misbehave if you call its throttle() faster than the yesrmal thermal framework tick (due to interrupts for example) as it will overreact.